aaron777collins/MinecraftDatapackLanguage/docs/_docs/getting-started.md

 ## Your First **Modern** Datapack

-Let's create a modern datapack that demonstrates **control structures, variables, and expressions**.
+Let's create a modern datapack that demonstrates **control structures, variables, expressions, and multi-file projects**.

 ### 1. Create the MDL File